Elaine ORAN, et al.

 University of Maryland, or UMD, this phenomenon, called a blue

-combustion.”
-Fire whirls are often vertical funnels of flames that
+soot-free combustion.”
+Fire whirls are often vertical funnels of

-tend to be yellow in color because a lack of oxygen causes
+winds.
+They also tend to be yellow in color because a lack of

-combustion, which means less or no soot, and is therefore a
+for complete combustion, which means less or no soot, and is

-cleaner burn.”
-As a UMD press release states, “The Clark School
+therefore a cleaner burn.”
+As a UMD press release states, “The

-team initially set out to investigate the combustion and burning
+Clark School team initially set out to investigate the

-dynamics of fire whirls on water.”
-As they were especially
+combustion and burning dynamics of fire whirls on water.”
+As

-manipulating the system upward with the help of tubes, the team
+fire.
+After manipulating the system upward with the help of

-noticed that the resulting fire whirl eventually turned into “a
+tubes, the team noticed that the resulting fire whirl eventually

-small, intensely whirling blue flame.”
-While additional research
+turned into “a small, intensely whirling blue flame.”
+While

-is needed to determine the applications of this discovery, it
+additional research is needed to determine the applications of

-could potentially decrease the number of pollutants released into
+this discovery, it could potentially decrease the number of

-the environment during the cleanup of oil disasters.
+pollutants released into the environment during the cleanup of

 https://science360.gov/obj/video/2682cbe9-e5f4-4405-966b-7e95458eeb47/fire-up-blue-whirl-fire-tornado-burns-cleaner-reduced-emissions

-Fire it up!
-'Blue whirl' fire tornado burns
+it up!
+'Blue whirl' fire tornado burns cleaner for reduced

-type of fire whirl that could lead to beneficial new approaches
+a type of fire whirl that could lead to beneficial new

-Fire whirls, otherwise known as fire tornadoes, pose a powerful
+cleanup.
+Fire whirls, otherwise known as fire tornadoes, pose a

-and essentially uncontrollable threat to life, property and the
+powerful and essentially uncontrollable threat to life, property

-surrounding environment in large urban and wildland fires.
-These
+and the surrounding environment in large urban and wildland

-fire tornadoes are usually turbulent, but the blue whirl
+fires.
+These fire tornadoes are usually turbulent, but the blue

-discovered by researchers at the University of Maryland is very
+whirl discovered by researchers at the University of Maryland is

 turbulence.